Android Central Verdict

 Google Pixel 4a Competition

-The affordable Android phone space is packed with incredible phones, and things get tightly subdivided in tiny increments everywhere from $250 to $400.
+The cheap Android phone space is packed with incredible products, and things get tightly subdivided in tiny increments everywhere from $250 to $400.
 In the U.S., the big player is the Samsung Galaxy A51, which launched at $400 but regularly retails for $300-325.
 This is the anti-Pixel 4a, with a huge display and shiny exterior, plus all of Samsung's usual over-the-top features.
 It's known for its inconsistent performance, but it has a great spec sheet and incredible battery life — and its camera holds up well against the competition, even if it isn't on the 4a's level.

 Outside of the U.S., the OnePlus Nord is the obvious 4a competitor at €400.
 The Nord arguably bests the Pixel 4a in performance and software fluidity, and definitely stands out with its large 90Hz display — plus it has awesome battery life and faster charging.
 It also has 5G, if that's on your list of priorities.
 But much like the Galaxy A51, it's just a big phone, making it a competitor in price but not really in size.
 Its camera is a step behind the 4a's, but I can still see the Nord's overall package stealing a ton of sales from Google.
 The 4a wins in a few areas, but you just get more in the Nord for about €50 extra.